Diseases & Conditions

 A pelvic fracture may also occur due to weak or insufficient bone.
 This is most common in older people whose bones have become weakened by osteoporosis.

-In people with osteoporosis, even a fall from a standing position or during a routine activity — such as getting out of the bathtub or walking down stairs — can result in a pelvic fracture.
-These injuries are typically stable fractures of an individual pelvic bone that do not damage the structural integrity of the pelvic ring.
+In people with osteoporosis, even a fall from a standing height or during a routine activity — such as getting out of the bathtub or walking down stairs — can result in a pelvic fracture.

-Other Causes
+Other Causes of Pelvic Fractures

 Less commonly, a fracture may occur when a piece of the ischium bone tears away from the site where the hamstring muscles attach to the bone.
 This type of fracture is called an avulsion fracture, and it is most common in young athletes who are still growing.
 An avulsion fracture does not usually make the pelvis unstable or injure internal organs.

 A fractured pelvis is almost always painful.
-This pain is aggravated by moving the hip or attempting to walk.
-Often, the patient will try to keep their hip or knee bent in a specific position to avoid aggravating the pain.
-Some patients may experience swelling or bruising in the hip area.
+Moving the hip or trying to walk will make the pain worse.
+Often, the patient will try to keep their hip or knee bent in a specific position to avoid worsening the pain.

 Doctor Examination

-Emergency Stabilization
+Emergency Stabilization of Pelvic Fractures

 Physical Examination